*Article updated from August 25, 2014

-When I began taking from my dreams to create narratives and art a paradigm shift took place for me.
+When I began taking from my dreams (those born from sleeping) to create narratives and art, a paradigm shift took place for me.
 I was no longer sleeping just to get rejuvenated but I was leaving one world of creative inspiration in order to enter another.
 Sleep became more necessary for me than it was before.

-When our minds are at rest (not cluttered with the worries of the day and the chores we still have left ahead of us) we are able to allow the creative power of God to rest upon us.
-Me, I am a Sabbath keeper.
-I cease from work from sundown Friday to sundown Saturday and I find that when my mind is at rest and peace do more ideas begin to flood.
+When our minds are at rest (not cluttered with the worries of the day and the minutiae we still have left ahead of us) we are able to allow the creative power of God to rest upon us.
+I find that when my mind is at rest and peace when I pause say on Saturday or Sunday, that more ideas or solutions to problems begin to flood.
 It is truly a gift from God.
-In my resting in Him, Yeshua grants me greater inspiration.
+In my resting in Him, Christ Jesus grants me greater inspiration.

 Think about an apple tree.
 It does not strive to create fruit, it just does so by its very nature.
 It rests in what it is and produces what it was created to produce.

-I live you with this thought, if you are like most artists and writers, burning the candle at both ends, give yourself permission to quiet one of those flames and get some sleep.
+I leave you with this thought, if you are like most Creatives, burning the candle at both ends, give yourself permission to quiet one of those flames and get some sleep.
 Your juices will flow with greater ease, and whatever it is that you are striving to accomplish will be more peaceably done.